Eastwesser/HTMX/README.md

 - `hx-trigger="revealed"`

 Stage 15:
-- Products CRUD: HTMX paginate buttons
+- Products CRUD: HTMX regular pagination with buttons

 # This REST API is still under development, check links for more info: